27 Nov 2017

 For many employers the law can seem a bit unclear as to the length and frequency of smoking breaks that employees are entitled to.
 As an employer you are also obliged to abide by the smoking legislation, which could result in an expensive fine if not followed to the letter.

 To help employers establish robust policies and procedures for smoking breaks, as well as ensuring compliancy with the smoking legislation, Croner’s experts have put together this simple guide.

 Add this infographic to your website by copying and pasting the following embed code:

 Ciggie Time: 8 Facts for Employers

-Fact 1: There is no statutory right to 'smoking breaks'.
+Fact 1: There is no statutory right to smoking breaks.
 But employees are legally permitted to one 'rest break' while at work - this can be for anything from a tea break, to a lunch break, as well as a cigarette break.
-The break must be at least 20 minutes long, as long as your employee has worked six hours or more that day.
+The break must be at least 20 minutes long, as long the employee's working hours are more than six.
 As an employer you can offer additional breaks, which should be included in your employees’ contract or handbook.

 Fact 2: As an employer you are not legally obliged to pay for break times and whether you do is at your discretion.
 You should detail your arrangements in your terms of employment.